 “Tehila” is a discrete monthly support group for parents of LGBT children (some meetings held with the children present, to help them cope, as well).
 Call Sari Betesh, 054-4910468.

 Family education and activities

 The Adler Institute – School for Parents organizes parenting education and counseling groups in Be’er-Sheva – Dr. Anat Mishori-Der’i 050-5263693.

 “Ashram” – alternative medicine clinic, offers therapeutic massages for pregnant women and babies.
 Address: 31 ha-Shalom St. in the Gimel neighborhood – Oshrat, 052-3788046.

 The Wizo Preschool Center offers educational activities for preschoolers of various ages.
 It’s located at 5 Elijah, the Prophet St. (near the Levin Community Center in the Daled neighborhood) – 08-6409250/1, http://www.gilharach.co.il.

-Some recommended places to go with little children, in addition to the parks and promenades throughout the city, are: Lunada [interactive experiential center] and the adjacent Children’s Park; NegevZoo; Babylon Park [indoor playground]; I Jump [trampoline park]; etc.–and with older children: Carasso Science Museum [interactive educational center]; Performance Rock [for rock climbing practice]; Skate Park [for skateboarding & snakeboarding]; Bike Park [for extreme biking]; etc.
+Some recommended places to go with children, in addition to the parks and promenades throughout the city: Lunada [interactive experiential center] and the adjacent large outdoor Children’s World Park; NegevZoo; Babylon Park, ha-Pa’alton, Azrieli Kids [indoor playgrounds in the various malls]; I Jump [indoor trampoline park]; etc.–and with older children: Carasso Science Museum [interactive educational center]; Performance Rock [for rock-climbing practice]; Skate Park [for skateboarding & snake-boarding]; Bike Park [for extreme biking]; Punky Monkey[extreme indoor playground]; Ice-skating Rink [inside Cinema City Mall], etc.